banisterious/obsidian-charted-roots/wiki-content/Frontmatter-Reference.md

 ## Value Aliases

 In addition to property name aliases, you can create **value aliases** to map custom property **values** to Canvas Roots' canonical values.
-This is useful when your vault uses different terminology for enumerated fields like event types, gender, or place categories.
+This is useful when your vault uses different terminology for enumerated fields like event types, sex values, place categories, or note types.

 ### Configuring Value Aliases